- Exercise has nearly endless physical benefits, from helping to extend your life to boosting your metabolism when you lose weight

 Importantly, exercise is truly one of the keys to maintaining weight loss.
 This all comes down to the impact that exercise has on your Basal Metabolic Rate (BMR), or the number of calories you burn just by being alive (or even more simply, what most of us think of as our metabolism).

 Weight loss can decrease your BMR, as a smaller, lighter body will burn fewer calories at rest than the body you had prior to losing weight.
 This can unfortunately lead to weight regain if you don’t put other healthy habits into practice—as many who have attempted weight loss in the past can attest to.

 Perhaps the most important of those healthy habits is exercise, which increases your muscle mass—and more muscle means a higher BMR.
 A higher BMR means you’ll burn more calories without exerting any extra effort.
 Pretty great, huh?

-So interestingly, while most of us think that exercise is important because it burns calories, this is actually of lesser importance: Exercise’s main function in weight maintenance lies in the impact it has on our metabolism.
-Metabolism is so important to maintaining weight loss that we’ve written an entire article on it here!
+So interestingly, while most of us think that exercise is important because it burns calories, this is actually of lesser importance: exercise’s main function in weight maintenance lies in the impact it has on our metabolism.

 Exercise can impact your hunger and satiety levels

 All of these long-term benefits are great, but what about something more short-term to motivate you to get exercising, now?
 What if you knew that exercise can have an immediate (positive!) impact on your hunger levels?